4 Gross primary production and photosynthesis

 Figure 4.10: Temperature optimum of leaf net photosynthesis at an intercellular CO2 concentration of 275 micro-mol mol-1 (ToptA275) of mature plants growing in their native environments (d), species in the field (grown at ambient growth temperatures) measured in at least two or more seasons (e).
 Tgrowth is the mean air temperature of the preceding 30 d.
 Different colours depict plant functional types: orange, tropical evergreen angiosperms (EA-Tr); light blue, arctic tundra; red, temperate deciduous angiosperms (DA-Te); blue, temperate evergreen angiosperms (EA-Te); green, boreal evergreen gymnosperms (EG-Br); purple, temperate evergreen gymnosperms (EG-Te); those in (b,c,e,f) depict different datasets.
 The thick black lines are: (in d) least-squares linear regression fits and linear mixed-effect model fits (in e) with random intercepts for each dataset.
 Error bars represent +/-1 standard error.
 Figure and caption text from Kumarathunge et al. (2019).

 Acclimation is relatively common to observe also for other physiological traits than Topt.
 For example, photosynthetic capacities (the maximum rate of Rubisco carboxylation - \(V_\mathrm{cmax}\) in the FvCB model - or the maximum rate of electron transport - \(J_\mathrm{max}\)) acclimate over the course of seasons (Jiang et al. 2020).
 Other plant traits are less plastic or not plastic at all.
-For example phenological strategies (e.g., deciduousness) does not acclimate.
+For example, phenological strategies (e.g., deciduousness) do not acclimate.
 The acclimation of physiological traits is important for understanding vegetation and land carbon cycle responses to long-term trends in climate.
-While it may be exected that plants have a certain capacity for acclimation to a new climate, limits to acclimation must be better understood.
+While it may be expected that plants have a certain capacity for acclimation to a new climate, limits to acclimation must be better understood.

 4.3.8 C4 photosynthesis